Felipe Núñez: International career

 Núñez was second-choice for the Chilean under-20 team that played the 1999 South American U-20 Championship and the under-23 team that reached the 2000 Summer Olympics.
 Previously, along with Chile U20, he won the L'Alcúdia Tournament in 1998.

 In 2012, he received an offer from the Venezuelan Football Federation to play for its national team, but this however didn’t thrived.

 Managerial career

 In 2019, he worked as the assistant coach of Francisco Arrué in Chilean Segunda División side Colchagua.
 In 2020, he became the manager of Deportes Recoleta in the same division.
 He left the club in September 2023.

 In the second half of 2024, Núñez moved to Panama and assumed as the assistant coach of Ever Demaldé in Herrera FC in the top division as well as the coach of the B-team in the second level.
 At the end of 2024, he returned to Chile and assumed as manager of Deportes Santa Cruz.

+In 2026, Núñez moved to the United States to work as a goalkeeping coach for a high school and La Roca FC.